-The Bachelor of Science in Health Science will prepare you with an interdisciplinary and liberal arts foundation for a variety of professional careers within the health care system.
+The Bachelor of Science in Health Science at the University of Wisconsin-Stevens Point will prepare you with an interdisciplinary and liberal arts foundation for a variety of professional careers within the health care system.
 The common core requirements emphasize the human, behavioral and physical sciences while fostering an appreciation for their complexities.
 Depending upon your professional goals you will select one of four specific options of study:

 Health Care Administration Option.

 In hospitals, nursing homes, clinics and group medical practices, health care administrators manage the business of health care delivery.
 They may run a large medical facility or a single clinical department, but all are engaged in providing high-quality care as efficiently as possible.